Hungarian Weapons - Frommer Stop Pistols

 Empty the chamber.
 Pull out the magazine.
 Press in the barrel nut retainer (use the corner of the magazine) and unscrew the barrel nut.
 Release pressure on the retainer and barrel guide and remove them.
 Remove recoil spring.
 Use slotted top of the barrel guide tool: Fit slot over cross lug at end of recoil spring guide.
 Push guide rearward, and rotate 90deg.
 Cock hammer and pull bolt body out to rear.
 Rotate bolthead clockwise to separate from body.
 Rotate recoil spring guide using the barrel guide an additional 90deg to release it from the frame.
 Push barrel rearward to remove from the frame.
 Field stripping completed.

 For further disassembly, use a small screwdriver to flex ejector spring outward slightly.
 Crasp spring with a tweezers and slide out rearward; then remove ejector.
 Unscrew grip screw and remove grips.
 Lower hammer.
 Drive out hammer pin to release hammer with its plunger and spring.
 Remove grip safety, spring and lanyard loop by driving out the grip safety pin.
 Drive out magazine catch pin to free the catch.
 Bolt catch and trigger with trigger bar can now be removed by driving out pins.
 Both disconnector pin and sear pin must be driven out to detach sear.
 Remove these parts only where necessary, as sear and trigger springs are difficult to reinsert.
 Bolt head is staked on both sides of extractor.
 The mushroomed edges must be filed down to disassemble these parts and the bolt head restaked on assembly.
 This should not be attempted without good cause.
 Reassemble in reverse.
-Depress bolt catch with tip of recoil spring guide when inserting barr& so that catch clears barrel threads.
+Depress bolt catch with tip of recoil spring guide when inserting barrel so that catch clears barrel threads.
 Bolt head must be turned so that its smaller locking lug aligns with rib on bolt body and groove in barrel extension when these parts are reassembled.

 Frommer Stop Assembly Drawing and Parts List